 According to Cusack's biographers, "[her] aim was to establish a chain of residences for immigrant girls where they might find help in getting jobs and protection from exploitation and unhealthy living conditions.
 She also proposed setting up a training school for the blind . . ."
 (McQuaide and Richardson 118).
 Local historian Barbara Petrick adds that "The Sisters . . . would meet immigrant women at Castle Garden and escort them to the house in Jersey City.
-An employment bureau, a training program, a children's day-care service, and a rest home were established for the women.
+An employment bureau, a training program, a children's daycare service, and a rest home were established for the women.
 Cusack was successful in attracting financial support and other women to join the religious community" (Petrick 221).

 St. Mary's Residence at 242 Washington Street houses single working women.
 It began in the former Hotel Washington that the sisters purchased in 1902.
 In 1905, the Residence opened its doors to working women from Ireland needing an affordable place to live.
 Today, after renovation in 1991, the Residence offers lodging to working women who have emigrated from numerous countries.

-The Kenmare High School is an accredited secondary school that assists women between ages seventeen to twenty-seven to obtain a diploma and job training.
+The Kenmare High School is an accredited secondary school that assists women between the ages of seventeen to twenty-seven to obtain a diploma and job training.
 It opened at St. Boniface R.C. parish in Jersey City in 1982 and is now at 89 York Street.

 Collectively, the York Street Project facilities give care to the elderly, visually impaired and blind students, and those with multiple disabilities from infancy to age 21.